beejjorgensen/bgc/src/bgc_part_3200_fixedint.md

 int64_t     uint64_t
 ```

-Other variants might be defined, but they're optional.
+Other variants with different widths might be defined, but they're
+optional.

 ## Maximum Integer Size Type